So, you have $100,000 to invest? Lucky you!

 That’s because stocks offer some of the best diversification for your portfolio.
 Not only can you get exposure to nearly every industry in the world, but stocks have historically been proven to provide one of the best returns on investment.

-While the markets have been… not great in 2022, the average annualized return on the S&P 500 since the early ’70s has been close to 12% per year, and has historically rebounded with even better years after economic downturns.
-Here are the annual average returns on the S&P 500 over the last decade:
+While the markets have had their periods of not so great returns, the average annualized return on the S&P 500 since the early ’70s has been close to 12% per year, and has historically rebounded with even better years after economic downturns.
+Here are the annual average returns on the S&P 500 over a recent 10-year snapshot (including dividends) to give you an idea:

-You can find all of the annual returns since 1928 on this sheet that a student from NYU so graciously put together.
+You can find all of the annual returns since 1928 on this historical returns on stocks, bonds and bills sheet that NYU Stern School of Business graciously put together.

-If you’re going to invest in individual stocks, start by reading our guide on value investing.
+If you’re going to invest in individual stocks yourself, start by reading our guide on value investing.
 It’s my favorite approach to picking individual stocks and can significantly reduce your risk while also providing you some recurring revenue (since you’re going after dividend-paying stocks.)
+Then consider a beginner-friendly commission-free online broker, like popular Robinhood.

 A robo-advisor is a digital broker that uses a computer algorithm to compose, monitor, and rebalance your stock portfolio.
-You merely invest the money and tell the algorithm what your goals and risk levels are, and they’ll do the rest.
+You merely invest the money and tell the algorithm what your goals and risk levels are, and they’ll do the rest for a reasonable fee.
+These don’t typically let you choose individual stocks at your own selection, however, if that’s where you’re leaning.

 2. Buy ETFs or mutual funds